A Librarian’s Life in her Letters: Deborah Parker speaks about Belle da Costa Greene, who shaped and directed the Morgan Library.

 Deborah Parker‘s latest book, Becoming Belle da Costa Greene: A Visionary Librarian Through Her Letters, presents a fascinating account of the life and work of the Morgan Library‘s first librarian and director.
 Examining Greene’s letters, particularly to her lover Bernard Berenson, Parker reveals how Greene shaped the Library’s collection as she developed her own voice in the tumultuous, vibrant early 20th century.
 The book offers readers insight not only into the creation of one of America’s foremost scholarly institutions, but also into the art and craft of writing as a powerful means of self-transformation.

 The book’s publication complements with the Library’s centenary exhibition on Greene.
-Parker will be speaking on her book October 28 at the Book Club of California and November 8 at the Caxton Club.
+Parker spoke on her book October 28 at the Book Club of California and November 8 at the Caxton Club.
+11/26/24 update: Parker discussed her book on the New Books Podcast; and Michael Dirda recommends it on the Washington Post’s holiday gift book list.

 In addition to the video interview, Deborah Parker provided written responses to questions below.